Fameless9/BungeeAFK/docs/docs/configuration.md

 Default is `en`.

+#### Netty Port (`netty-port`)
+Do not change this value unless you know what you are doing.
+This is the port used for communication between the proxy and sub-servers.
+More information can be found on: [Netty Channel Configuration](netty_channel_configuration.md).

 #### Action Bar Messages (`actionbar`)
 Controls whether players receive action bar notifications while AFK handling runs.
 Affected language keys are `actionbar.afk` and `actionbar.afk_moved`.
 Actionbar messages might